DeAnne DeFuccio: Early life and education

 Born in Oakland, DeFuccio grew up in nearby Franklin Lakes.
-She earned her undergraduate degree from Union College and was awarded a JD from Suffolk University Law School.
+She earned her undergraduate degree from Union College and was awarded a juris doctor degree from Suffolk University Law School.

 Political office

-She had served as a member of the Borough Council in Upper Saddle River, New Jersey until she was chosen to fill the Assembly seat vacated by Holly Schepisi, who had moved up to the New Jersey Senate.
-She has been the Assistant Minority Conference Leader in the Assembly since 2022.
+She had served as a member of the borough council in Upper Saddle River, New Jersey until she was chosen to fill the Assembly seat vacated by Holly Schepisi, who had moved up to the New Jersey Senate.
+She was the Assistant Minority Conference Leader in the Assembly from 2022 to 2024.

 On February 2, 2023, DeFuccio announced that she would not seek re-election to the Assembly, despite previously announcing her candidacy.

-Committees

-Committee assignments for the current session are: